 There is no best time as Madh Island can be visited any time of the year.
 Being next to the sea, the climate can be humid and make you uncomfortable.
-December to February is the best time to visit since it’s the winter season and a pleasant climate.
+December to February is the best time to visit since it’s winter and a pleasant climate.

-- Don’t forget to gorge on the freshest seafood like bombil (Bombay Duck), prawns, and Gujarati cuisine, especially local vendors.
+- Don’t forget to gorge on the freshest seafood like bombil (Bombay Duck), prawns, and Gujarati cuisine, especially from local vendors.

 Who is the owner of Madh Island?

 The Madh Island is a combination of Local villages, Beaches, Historic Fort, Churches, etc., and is inhabited by local fisherman’s communities.
 No one owns Madh Island.
 It is a tourist destination like any other famous place in Mumbai.

 This is an island and is open 24 hours a day.
 There is no specific timing.
 However, since this is a village, do not disturb the residents with loud music or rude behavior.